microsoft/fast/packages/web-components/fast-ssr/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/exports.d.ts:18:5 - (ae-forgotten-export) The symbol "SyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
+// dist/dts/exports.d.ts:28:5 - (ae-forgotten-export) The symbol "AsyncFASTElementRenderer" needs to be exported by the entry point exports.d.ts
 // dist/dts/request-storage.d.ts:32:5 - (ae-forgotten-export) The symbol "getItem" needs to be exported by the entry point exports.d.ts

 // (No @packageDocumentation comment for this package)